phueb/OrderMatters/README.md

 How can the corpus of 2-word sequences be ordered to learn the noun category as efficiently as possible?
 A good strategy would be to sample those 2-word sequences first that:
 1. have a noun in slot 1
-2. have a slot 2 word whose distribution has a large conditional entropy, H(noun|slot 2 word).
+2. have a slot 2 word whose distribution has a large conditional entropy, H(noun|slot 2).

 For example, one could sample sequences from the actual corpus corresponding to rows in the first figure which are most entropic.
 This would correspond to sampling those 2-word sequences first in which nouns are followed by punctuation, such as `.` and `?`.